 We have also enjoyed weaving some baskets for Granny!

 One of our favourite activities for this topic was designing and then making our own finger puppets linked to our favourite traditional/fairytale character.
 We worked hard on our running stitch and enjoyed decorating them.
 Can you work out which characters we have made?

 Below you can see some of our work from the Autumn Term:

 At the beginning of the year we had great fun painting polar bears and creating a self portrait to brighten up our cloakroom area.

-In class we have been reading different stories by Oliver Jeffers.
+In class we read different stories by Oliver Jeffers.
 Some of our favourites have been: Here We Are, Lost and Found, The Heart and the Bottle, How to Catch a Star, Up and Down and The Way Back Home.

 Have you read any stories by Oliver Jeffers?
 Do you have a favourite?

 Lots of our work in class has been based on his books.
-We have been particualarly inspired by the penguin character who appears in two of his stories that we have read.
+We were particualarly inspired by the penguin character who appears in two of his stories that we have read.
 Do you know which ones?
-(Lost and Found and Up and Down!)

 Here are some of our penguin fact files.
 We enjoyed finding out about the different kinds of penguins.
 The emperor, rock hopper and macaroni penguins were our favourites!
 Did you know that penguins can live in warm places too?
 They are usually found in the southern hemisphere.
 We enjoyed looking at atlases and on the globe to see where penguins can be found.